uea-teaching/web-based-programming/lectures/canvas.md

 # Events

 Formally, an event is a message that is sent from the browser to a JavaScript function.

 Examples of events are: mouse clicks, key presses, and window resizes.

+## Events

-Informally, we can include events in our animation that require some sort of response such as collision detection in a game.
+Informally, we can describe events in our animation that require some sort of response, such as collision detection in a game.

 ## Keyboard Events {data-auto-animate="true"}